The air plant terrarium is the epitome of Pinterest chic.

 2 | Add Your Hardscape

-Next, place your terrarium wood or rock.
+Next, place your terrarium driftwood or rock.

 Remember, if you’re going for an open terrarium, it doesn’t need to stay in the container.
-Mine pokes out and I think it looks great.
+Mine pokes out, and I think it looks great.

 3 | Place Your Air Plants